-In the considerable shift seen worldwide due to the outbreak of COVID-19 / Corona Virus, a lot of the population are now online confined to home, but also now learning about what it like to also work from home and are still doing just that.
+In the considerable shift seen worldwide due to the COVID-19 / Corona Virus outbreak, a lot of the population learned to work from home and are still doing just that.

-Now as someone who has been working from home for seven years, I thought it might just be the perfect timing for a little lesson of ways to keep yourself on track, focused and at your most productive while staying at home, thus keeping you sane and out of trouble, or wandering into the street out of sheer boredom.
+Now, as someone who has been working from home for seven years, I thought it might just be the perfect timing for a little lesson of ways to keep yourself on track, focused and at your most productive while staying at home, thus keeping you sane and out of trouble, or wandering into the streets out of sheer boredom.

-Each day I get up, make a coffee, while that heating up I go and make my bed, and while I enjoy that coffee, I make a list of things that I’d like to accomplish for the day.
-That spans from work projects to cleaning, land; you name it, I add it to the list.
+Each day I get up and make a coffee.
+While that is heating up, I go and make my bed, and while I enjoy that coffee, I list things I’d like to accomplish for the day.
+That spans from work projects to cleaning, laundry; you name it, I add it to the list.

 So, not only do I know what to exact of my day, I have a list of things to keep me focused and productive as I make my way through the day.

-You’d think to be at home; most people would make breakfast, work, make lunch, work, make dinner, stop.
-From the data we’ve seen that just isn’t the case.
-Instead, there is a large percentage of people who just speed through the day and before you know it hasn’t had breakfast, lunch or dinner, and while you might think that’s the best way to work, after missing a couple of meals you won’t be much good to anybody, let alone yourself.
+You’d think to be at home; most people would make breakfast, work, make lunch, make dinner, and stop.
+From the data, we’ve seen that just isn’t the case.
+Instead, there is a large percentage of people who just speed through the day and, before you know it, haven’t had breakfast, lunch or dinner, and while you might think that’s the best way to work, after missing a couple of meals you won’t be much good to anybody, let alone yourself.

-It’s necessary to not only break for meals but take two other 10 – 15 minutes breaks over the day if not more.
-Stretch, move around, read the paper, have a quick chat with a friend or family member.
-You’ll find once you come back to your workspace, you’ll feel a bit refreshed and ready to take on the next task.
+It’s necessary to not only break for meals but take two other 10 – 15 minutes breaks over the day, if not more.
+Stretch, move around, read the paper, and have a quick chat with a friend or family member.
+Once you come back to your workspace, you’ll feel refreshed and ready to take on the next task.

-We partially just touched on this, but I’m a firm believer that to feel good, you need to eat well, and frequently.
-The reality is, you’re at home already, you should be able to repair 3 -5 meals for yourself (your family) per day.
+We partially touched on this, but I firmly believe that you must eat well and frequently to feel good.
+The reality is, if you’re at home already, you should be able to repair 3 -5 meals for yourself (your family) per day.

-Now when I say meals, that can also include snacks, protein shakes, whatever works best for you.
-Just make sure you are eating a balanced diet and getting a regular intake of nutrients to keep yourself feeling and thinking your best.
+Now when I say meals, that can also include snacks, protein shakes, or whatever works best for you.
+Make sure you eat a balanced diet and get a regular intake of nutrients to keep yourself feeling and thinking your best.

 Exercise and stretch

-While I’d typically run off to spin, pilates, boxing or the gym, those just aren’t options right now, and for many aren’t really in every day either.
-That being said, getting cardio, working out, or even just getting the blood flowing, not only adds to your energy levels, help to make you feel more alert and focused, exercise can also be an excellent outlet for stress, anxiety and offers a daily release from that grind.
+While I’d typically run off to spin, pilates, boxing or the gym, those aren’t options right now and, for many, aren’t in every day either.
+That being said, getting cardio, working out, or even just getting the blood flowing, not only adds to your energy levels, help to make you feel more alert and focused.
+Exercise can also be an excellent outlet for stress and anxiety and offers a daily release from that grind.

-Where is about 10,000 at-home workouts that have gone online this week, many I’ve tested out myself.
-Take some time and did one that worms for you, and your goals.
+There are about 10,000 at-home workouts online, many I’ve tested out myself.
+Take some time and do one that works for you and your goals.

 Set goals in order of importance